We will accept graduate applications beginning in mid-August each year.

 For master’s students, most will be expected to cover their own tuition and expenses, though some financial assistance for health insurance is available.

 The application process is handled through the university’s online graduate student application.
 There you will find instructions for applying for graduate degree programs for both foreign and domestic students.
-Any questions you have may be addressed to Debbie Race.
+Any questions you have may be sent to email@example.com.